SaumyaG1999/Poems-classification/README.md

 ## Project Motivation
 For this project, I was interested in using Kaggle's data to :
- 1. Classify the poems dataset into the different genres using different features .
+ 1. Classify the poems dataset into the different genres.
  2. To analyse the accuracy of the 2 different classifiers on the dataset.

 ## File Description